Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 <!---**Ghidra Reference (Ignore):** `kcCActorBase::ProcessAction`-->
 **Usage:** `WaitForAnimation`

+> [!WARNING]
+> When `SetAnimation` is called with a NON-ZERO transition time, WaitForAnimation may instantly continue without waiting.
+> The reason for this is currently unknown.

 ### Loop (Action Sequence Only)
 **Summary:** The action sequence will restart the number of times specified.
 <!---**Ghidra Reference (Ignore):** `kcCActorBase::ProcessAction`-->
 **Usage:** `Loop <numberOfTimesToLoop>`

+> [!NOTE]
+> In order to loop as many times as possible, use `Loop MAX`.

+> [!WARNING]
+> The first action in an action sequence will be skipped when looping.
+> This MIGHT not be a bug, because the `"Gavin[Sit]"` sequence in Bog Town uses this feature to let Gavin sit down once, then loop through the rest once sitting.
+> <!-- This is because kcCActorBase::UpdateBehavior sets mCurAction to be zero, and it gets incremented right before ProcessAction() gets called, so the first action to be called is action 1. -->

 ### ApplyImpulse (Both)
 **Summary:** Applies a physics-based motion "impulse" (instantaneous force) to the script owner.